The Fishhook Layer in Lithic Literature.

 When held further away, the whole stone shifts is form from a flat fish to a lovely seashell.
 I have flipped the stone completely over and we are now looking at the other side of the stone.
 I must say the feel has suddenly taken a pacific feel.

 Below I have included some perspectives on the hand action for fire making and drill work.
 I can see reference to wire making and bending.
-If you look you can see the hands and teeth working out the design from the metal smelted.
+If you look you can see the hands and teeth working out the design from the metal smelted, but like always the teeth are a reminder that metallurgy is hard on teeth.
+Please, use your hand tools and save your teeth.
 You can spy a flat shiny strip that would be rolled into a wire the shaped into the hook or other tackle.
-I have been looking for a swivel too and spotting possibilities.

 Below I have included some drilling examples for the seashell fishhook design.
 Look around and see if you can pick out the different stages in the stone.